szabgab/slides/git/appendix.md

 $ np
 ```

-To make this permanent, <command>cd</command> to switch the to home directory and there create a file called <command>.bashrc</command>
+To make this permanent, `cd` to switch the to home directory and there create a file called `.bashrc`
 containing the following: